How to Write a CV That Gets Noticed in South Africa (With Free Template)

 South Africa-Specific CV Tips

 Professional certifications carry significant weight in South Africa.
-Include memberships with professional bodies like:
+Include memberships with professional bodies such as:

 • South African Institute of Chartered Accountants (SAICA)